Introduction to Latin America: Social Sciences

 Latin American Economic History and Development

 Intensive examination of Latin America, using the framework of economic analysis and political economy to consider economic history, growth, and development.
 Economic theory provides the primary paradigm within which this region is studied, but consideration is also given to historical events that conditioned the economic outcomes.
 Reviews the pertinent theory and focuses on application of that theory to specific historical events.
-Prerequisites: Economics 103.
+Prerequisites: Economics 103 or 104.

 Topics in Latin American Literature